thegetty/quire-docs/content/docs-v1/install-uninstall.md

     Some operating systems will already have Xcode installed, in which case you will receive the message "command line tools are already installed".
 If Xcode is not already installed, an additional notification will pop up.
 Click “Install” and follow the prompts.

 2. **Node.js** enables you to run javascript on your computer.
-Download and install the **LTS version** of Node.js: https://nodejs.org/en/download/.
+Download and install the **v18.20.4(LTS)** of Node.js: https://nodejs.org/en/download/prebuilt-installer.

+  You can also install a Node.js [package manager](https://nodejs.org/en/download/package-manager) with the command line.
+A package manager will enable you to install more than one version of Node.
+This is useful when working on multiple Quire projects, some of which might be tied to either newer or older versions of Node.

 3. Installing and running Quire requires using the {{< q-def "command-line shell" >}} which on a Mac is called  **Terminal**.
 Open it by pressing Command–Space Bar and typing “Terminal”.
 4. In your Terminal, install **Quire** with the following command: